BBiotech Engineering for Health

 Overview

-Throughout the course of their studies, students will acquire a broad range of competencies across multiple disciplines.
-In the field of biotechnologies, they will gain expertise in molecular biology, genetics, regenerative medicine, and drug development, allowing them to understand and manipulate biological systems for medical and therapeutic applications.
-In information engineering, students will develop proficiency in artificial intelligence, robotics, electronic systems, and signal processing, learning how computational and engineering techniques can be applied to the analysis and improvement of biomedical processes.
-Their education will be reinforced by a strong foundation in mathematics, physics, chemistry, and biostatistics, providing the analytical skills necessary for research and technological innovation.
+Throughout their studies, students will acquire a broad range of competencies across multiple disciplines.
+In the field of biotechnologies, they will gain expertise in molecular biology, genetics, regenerative medicine, and drug development, enabling them to understand and manipulate biological systems for medical and therapeutic applications.
+In information engineering, students will develop proficiency in artificial intelligence, robotics, electronic systems, and signal processing, learning how computational and engineering techniques can be applied to biomedical analysis and innovation.
+Their education will be reinforced by a strong foundation in mathematics, physics, chemistry, and biostatistics, equipping them with analytical skills essential for research and technological advancements.
 Additionally, the program includes essential training in management and biotech regulations.

 Through this interdisciplinary approach, the program ensures that students are well-prepared to tackle complex challenges in the medical and biotechnological fields while also fostering innovation and entrepreneurship in the industry.